tedneward/Azgaarnoth/Creatures/Gith.md

 >1/day each: plane shift, telekinesis
 >
 >#### Actions
->***Multiattack.***.
-The githyanki makes two silver greatsword attacks.
+>***Multiattack.*** The githyanki makes two silver greatsword attacks.
 >
->***Silver Greatsword.***.
-Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
+>***Silver Greatsword.*** Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
 Hit: 13 (2d6 + 6) slashing damage plus 10 (3d6) psychic damage.
 This is a magic weapon attack.
 On a critical hit against a target in an astral body (as with the astral projection spell), the githyanki can cut the silvery cord that tethers the target to its material body, instead of dealing damage.
 >

 ---